dpauld/nodejs-task-manager-app/README.md

 4. It is important to Add the config vars.
 This project use mongodb, so add a config variable for mongodb connection string. `key = MONGODB_URI` and `value=your mongodb database connection string`

+5. Add a file named `Procfile` dedicated for heroku.
+A Procfile is a mechanism for declaring what commands are run by your application's containers on the Deis platform.
+Basically it tells the server, what command on which file it needs to run to start the project working.

 ## Error and Challenges I found, How I dealt with them?

 1. `Heroku Error: Cannot find module './common'` : I solved this by not having node_modules in my .gitignore folder which was there originally.
 This way the node_modules got deployed as well.